Group Audio Conference Call Basics for Participants

 As with any other potentially sensitive or confidential information, use care to ensure that only those authorized

 to hear the call have access to the recording.
+However if the information is not sensitive, many customers use

 An advantage of listening to a conference after the fact is that you can take notes at your leisure instead of